Firsts & Awards

 Our Tradition of Medical Innovation

-Here is a list of the firsts from Columbia’s University’s long history of medical innovation.
+The list of firsts from Columbia’s University’s long history of innovation in children's health includes:

-- Among the first hospitals in the country to develop programs in neonatal care, pediatric surgery, radiology, neurology, hematology-oncology, and psychiatry.
+- Earliest rograms in neonatal care, pediatric surgery, radiology, neurology, hematology-oncology, and psychiatry.

-- First to define Kasabach-Merritt syndrome, McCune-Albright syndrome, Riley Day syndrome.
+- Defining Kasabach-Merritt syndrome, McCune-Albright syndrome, Riley Day syndrome.

-- First to identify difference between celiac disease and cystic fibrosis.
+- Identifying the difference between celiac disease and cystic fibrosis.

-- Developed sweat test to establish diagnosis of cystic fibrosis.
+- Developing sweat test to establish diagnosis of cystic fibrosis.

-- First to describe the syndrome of persistent fetal circulation.
+- Describing the syndrome of persistent fetal circulation.

-- Developed continuous positive airway pressure for premature infants.
+- Developing continuous positive airway pressure for premature infants.